Paradoxical noise preference in RNNs: Results

-The single neuron regulator experiments showed that there is a region in the parameter space where networks exhibit a noise preference.
-When the pre-activation noise dominates the post-activation noise, the best networks tend to land inside or near this region with a noise-preference, but when the post-activation noise dominates, they land squarely outside this region (Figure \ref{singleNeurRegResultsFig}).
-We believe this trend is due to a tradeoff.
+The single-neuron regulator experiments showed that there are regions in the parameter space where networks (both ReLU and tanh) exhibit a noise preference.
+When the pre-activation noise dominates the post-activation noise, the best networks tend to land inside or near these regions with a noise preference, but when the post-activation noise dominates, they land squarely outside these regions (Figure \ref{singleNeurRegResultsFig}).
+We suggest that this trend is due to a tradeoff.
 If the stationary distribution straddles the saturation boundary, a portion of the pre-activation noise gets turned off, while leaving a portion of the post-activation noise out of reach for the recurrent weight to help in drawing the state back toward its expected value.
-For a network dominated by pre-activation noise, this is a good trade, so the stationary distribution should be placed near the boundary, but for a network dominated by post-activation noise, this is a bad trade, so the stationary distribution should be placed far from the boundary.
-Given the reasoning in sections \ref{noiseInCanShiftFPs} and \ref{noiseOutCanShiftFPs}, this may explain why noise-in networks systematically develop a noise preference while noise-out networks do not.
+Therefore, by placing the stationary distribution near saturation points, the network can reduce the performance degradation caused by pre-activation noise at the price of exacerbating the performance degradation caused by post-activation noise (note that in our single neuron case, the price of operation near saturation is just the increased influence of post-activation noise, but for multi-neuron networks without post-activation noise like the various other networks we present here, the price is really a loss of coupling between neurons, as saturated neurons become insensitive to their synaptic inputs).
+For a network dominated by pre-activation noise, this is a good trade, so the stationary distribution should be placed near saturation, but for a network dominated by post-activation noise, this is a bad trade, so the stationary distribution should be placed far from saturation.
+This is consistent with the observation that networks with higher magnitude recurrent weights tolerate higher inside noise levels before opting to place their setpoints near saturation boundaries (Figure \ref{singleNeurRegResultsFig}), as networks with a larger recurrent weight are better able to reject noise without relying on the noise attenuation capability of the activation function; therefore, the pre-activation noise needs to be significantly larger than the post-activation noise to incentivize the network to forgo the noise attenuation afforded by the recurrent weight.
+Given the reasoning described in Sections \ref{noiseInCanShiftFPs}-\ref{noiseOutCanShiftFPs} and illustrated in Figure \ref{figNoiseCanShiftFixedPointsForBoth}, which establishes that operation near saturation boundaries induces biases in network latents, and the evidence presented in Section \ref{fixPtShift} and Figure \ref{figFPShifts}, which establishes that the noise preference in our function computation networks was likely a downstream result of such biases, this tradeoff we describe is the likely cause for the discrepancy we observed between noise-in networks and noise-out networks.
+Put simply, noise-out networks tend to perform better on tasks involving output variance reduction if they operate neurons far from saturation (where we \textit{do not} expect a noise preference), while noise-in networks tend to perform better on such tasks if they operate neurons near saturation (where we \textit{do} expect a noise preference), and this is because noise-in networks can leverage the activation function saturation for noise attenuation, while noise-out networks cannot.
+Further, this reasoning does not require that the activation function be rectifying, simply that it should be saturating, which is consistent with the presence of the phenomenon in both ReLU and tanh single-neuron regulator experiments (Figure \ref{singleNeurRegResultsFig}a-b).